chris-bailey/spring-microservices-bookstore-demo/README.md

    ```

 ### Verification
-Once all services are deployed, verify the application's functionality via the frontend application and API gateway calls.
+Once all services are deployed, verify the application's functionality via the front-end application and API gateway calls.

-#### Frontend Application
+#### Front-end Application
-Navigate to [http://localhost:3000](http://localhost:3000) to access the frontend application.
+Navigate to [http://localhost:3000](http://localhost:3000) to access the front-end application.
 The page provides the following functionality:
 - **List of Books:** View all available books.
 - **Add a New Book:** Add a new book by entering the name, description, and price.
 - **Delete a Book:** Remove a book from the list.